How to Take Headshot: Essential Tips for Stunning Professional Photos

 We also define visual standards in advance.
 Background style might be clean studio gray, a white wall, a branded office environment, or textured NYC architecture.
 We align on retouching level, wardrobe guidelines including a suit jacket, and whether the company wants consistent crops and aspect ratios across the headshot set.
 For personal branding photography and personal brand consistency, these details matter more than most people expect.

 Finally, we confirm who signs off on the look.
-Is it HR, the CMO, or a founder?
 We send a simple one-page pre-production brief and a quick photo reference to avoid last-minute surprises.
 By the time we show up on shoot day, everyone knows the plan, the background direction, and what “done” looks like.

 Studio headshots in Times Square: controlled light source, consistent results

 Our Times Square studio sits in the middle of Manhattan with easy subway access for visiting executives and local teams.
 We control everything inside, including the photo background and the light: background options, lighting ratios, sound, and temperature.
+Our studio lighting setup uses artificial lighting—such as soft, diffused LED or fluorescent lights—for precise control over the light source, ensuring consistent results regardless of the time of day or weather.
+Techniques like Rembrandt lighting and careful positioning of artificial lights help us achieve flattering light that enhances facial features and creates professional, natural-looking headshots.
+We avoid mixing natural light with artificial light to prevent color distortion in headshots.
+Professional photographers understand how to use these lighting techniques effectively to create flattering images, which is often challenging for individuals taking their own headshots.
 No weather risk.
 No ambient light changing mid-session.
 It is a controlled light source environment, with a backup light source on standby and repeatable camera settings locked.

 The studio advantage is repeatable quality.
 When you run tight back-to-back headshot sessions, each person gets the same light recipe, the same background, and the same framing.
 That consistency matters when 20 headshots need to sit next to each other on a leadership page.